1849 Emigration & Settlement in America

 Greater detail on the voyage:

 In 2015, the Eenigenburg Museum created the following descriptive presentation of the voyage to America.
-It is being shown to museum visitors in Dutch, and has been translated it into English so the family can enjoy it.
+It is being shown to museum visitors in Dutch and has been translated it into English so the family can enjoy it.
 Click on the image to view.

 The New Settlement – High Prairie (Roseland)